cogscicraig/UVA_Brainhack_2025/docs/index.md

 # Summer Neuroimaging & Coding Workshop Series

-*A collaborative, Brainhack‑inspired learning space for psychology & neuroscience students at UVA*
+*A collaborative, Brainhack‑inspired learning space for psych & neuro students at UVA*

 **When:** Fridays, 12pm - 5pm (lunch provided!)  |  **Where:** Gilmer 300  |  **Dates:** May 30 - late August (extendable into fall semester)